-Last updated in March 2018
+Last updated in September 2018

 Germany has maintained diplomatic relations with Panama since 1951.
 Panama’s basic democratic order, political stability and consensus with Germany on many international issues as well as its open, dynamic market economy and increasing regional integration form a sound basis for further intensifying the good relations between the two countries.
 Panama’s President Juan Carlos Varela spent three days visiting Germany in October 2016.

 Culture and education

 There is no bilateral cultural agreement between Germany and Panama.
 The DAAD however supports further training for academic staff through the academic exchange programme.
 Co-funded annual scholarships to university lecturers and students in master’s, doctoral and post-doc programmes at Panama’s universities are thus awarded (approx. 55 scholarships in 2017).
 In addition, 30 Germans also received support from the DAAD as part of the German-Panamanian exchange programme.
 Short research stays in Germany can also be funded.
 The Universities of Frankfurt and Ulm are engaged in successful cooperation with Panama’s David University in the field of biochemistry.
 There is also a cooperation agreement between the USMA (Universidad Católica Santa Maria La Antigua) and the Neu-Ulm University of Applied Sciences.